atk4/dsql/docs/advanced.rst

     $stmt = $query->selectMode('delete')->execute($pdo);

-The :php:meth:`Expresssion::execute` is a convenient way to prepare query, bind all parameters and get PDOStatement, but if you wish to do it manually, see `Manual Query Execution`_.
+The :php:meth:`Expresssion::execute` is a convenient way to prepare query, bind all parameters and get `Doctrine\DBAL\Result`, but if you wish to do it manually, see `Manual Query Execution`_.